Ergodicity of the Fisher infinitesimal model with quadratic selection: Reformulating the recursion

 Here, $\vert i\wedge j\vert$ represents the level of the highest common descendant $i\wedge j$ of $i$ and $j$ ({\em cf.} Section \ref{SS-trees}).
 Note that correlations only disappears for leaves $(i,j)$ such that $n-\vert i\wedge j\vert\rightarrow\infty$, that is, when the length of the path from $i$ (or $j$) to the highest common descendant $i\wedge j$ diverges as the height $n$ of the tree increases.
-Unfortunately, correlations are non-negligible in all other cases even for $n\rightarrow\infty$.
-This imposes severe problems when handling formula \eqref{E-sexual-Gaussian-quadratic-emF} since products and expectations cannot be interchanged. \end{remark}
+Unfortunately, correlations are non-negligible in all other cases even for $n\rightarrow\infty$. \end{remark}